gregnz/stocks/ANET.md

 * WAN - A wide area network, as opposed to a LAN.
 Connecting geographically distributed LANs, for example, an enterprise with multiple branch offices.

+## Conference calls

+### Q1 2018
+"Given some tough 2017 comparables, we believe that the current consensus for the balance of the year, which calls for **year-over-year growth in the mid-20% range, remains relevant.**"

+Guidance (non-GAAP), revenue: $500m-$514m;gross margin of approximately 62% to 64%; operating margin of approximately 32% to 34%.

+Q: 945 certification deferred revenue done and dusted?
+A: Pretty much.
+Small bit left.

+Q: AI?
+A: Very early, experimental.
+Partners with Nvidia and Pure.

+Q: Privacy/Trade wars, any change in customers spend behaviour?
+A: ... um... not really.
+Some smaller more localised builds by cloud companies.

+Q: You said "Mid-20% growth" but you grew 40% in Q1.
+So second half decelaration?
+And ASC 606, $19m deferred revenue impact.
+Did that impact revenue in the quarter?
+A: "the mid-20s is a reasonable way to think about the growth rate" for remainder of year.
+ASC 606 just impacted balance sheet.

+Q: Cloud spenders reporting big beats in CapEx, so cap exp is growing in 2018.
+But you're guiding lower for rest of 2018.
+Whats the gap?
+A: Networking small part of their CapExp, and big spend a multi-year exercise, so hard to tell when the networking bit will hit.

+Q: Change in mix of top-of-rack switches and (versus?) spine within web-scale customers?
+A: Not much different.

+Q: Verticals under versus over performing?
+A: No.

+Q: How about enterprise?
+A: Clearly our number 2 vertical.
+We continue to do very very well.

+Q: Where are we at in 100g cycle?
+A: Not even in the first inning.

+Q: Gross margin.
+A: yeah, 62-65% for year.

+Q: would you be able to share insight into opportunities, outlook and the current state of enterprise penetration for both routing and switching?
+A: Switching better than routing.
+Would like to see us do better, but doing very well.

+Q: Dumb question on cloud vertical margin
+A: Cloud = lower margin

+Q: Progress expanding customer base?
+International?
+A: The M&E vertical is a particularly strong one for us..."Enterprises are risk averse and _only in the last year_, I would say, they have started to take Arista seriously"
+>GD: Whats M&E?

+Q: Number of routing customers?
+And discuss backlog?
+A: re: Backlog-> No. Year end FlexRoute > 200.
+Only going to give yearly numbers (but think we're going to double).

+Q: Mid-20s growth rate for whole year, or remainder?
+A: Remainder.

+Q: International expansion 80-120.
+Whats driving international?
+>GD: How was this calculated?
+67% in US...and therefore?

+A: Made lots of international investments 2015-2016.
+Starting to pay off.
+Mirrors top 5 verticals.
+Only Tier-2 service providers not so represented (more a US thing).

+Q: Any change in pricing environment?
+A: No.

+Q: Incremental pressure from Cisco et al, or white boxes?
+A: Normal aggression.

+Q: You're not seeing any incremental uptick of white box solutions by your customers?
+A: I am not seeing any difference in competitive behavior due to white box.
+And white box adoption, or rather disaggregated EOS, I'm not seeing any shift or change.

+Q: Winning replacement (ie, of competitors) router deals?
+Or new footprints?
+A: ...actual market has been shrinking...
+The new change is in the white area side, where more and more of the interfaces are moving to ethernet from traditional SONiC or T1 or ATM type of interfaces.
+In terms of new footprint versus existing, for us, it's all new.
+>GD: Not sure I really understand this

+Q: Campus?
+A: Arista does not plan to participate in the traditional campus.
+As things evolve in the campus and they become more and more akin or aligned with Arista's different value-add and differentiated capabilities, we're open to that.
+> GD: Whats traditional campus given they announced entry into the campuse the next quarter]